logo Schiller Tuning

 9. Electronic Throttle Control (ETC) and Drive-by-Wire

 The replacement of mechanical throttles with electronic throttle control (ETC) was a critical enabler of torque-based strategies.
-Also known as drive-by-wire, ETC systems use a servo motor to adjust the throttle plate based on ECU commands rather than a direct mechanical linkage to the pedal.
+Also known as drive-by wire, ETC systems use a servo motor to adjust the throttle plate based on ECU commands rather than a direct mechanical linkage to the pedal.

 ETC allows the ECU to control airflow independently of pedal position, which is vital for torque coordination.
 Additionally, ETC integrates idle air control functions, eliminating the need for separate idle actuators.